dcarrith/jquery.mobile.lazyloader/README.md

 }
 ```

-If using raw JSON as the server response and then using jQuery JSON transform templates with json2html, heres what the response would look like (refer to the template for the albums page to make sense of some of the inner JSON keys):
+If using raw JSON as the server response and then using jQuery JSON transform templates with json2html or mustache templates with the ICanHaz plugin, heres what the response would look like (refer to the template for the albums page to make sense of some of the inner JSON keys):

 ```JavaScript
 { "data" :